GabriWar/waybar-mediaplayer/README.md

     pip3 install -r requirements.txt
     ```

+1. You can configure which players to support by editing `"$HOME/.config/waybar/waybar-mediaplayer/src/config.json`.
+The default configuration supports Firefox, Chrome, Chromium, Thorium, and Spotify:

+    ```json
+    "player_name": ["firefox", "chrome", "chromium", "thorium", "spotify"]
+    ```

-1. You need to find the name of your player.
-To do so, run `playerctl --list-all` while your player is running.
+    To find available players on your system, run `playerctl --list-all` while your media player is running.
+You can add or remove players from this list as needed.

-1. Open `"$HOME/.config/waybar/waybar-mediaplayer/src/config.json` and change `player_name` with the name of your player.

 1. Put the following in `$HOME/.config/waybar/config`: